ekelly14/mfpl-syntax-analyzer/README.md

 # mfpl-syntax-analyzer
 Project for school.
-A lexical and syntax analyzer for the programming language MFPL.
+A lexical and syntax analyzer for the programming language MFPL, which is a simplified version of LISP.
 Uses the c++ tools Flex and Bison.

 To compile, use:
 flex mfpl.l